t-regbs/Books/README.md

 ## Getting started

-After cloning the project, find the `gradle.properties` in the `.gradle` folder inside the project directory.
+After cloning the project, in your projects root directory, create a file `apikey.properties`.
 You'll need an api key from [Google Books Api](https://developers.google.com/books).
-Add `Books_ApiKey = "YOUR-API-KEY"` to that file.
+Add the line `Books_ApiKey = "YOUR-API-KEY"` to that file.

 Libraries Used
 --------------